PHD University of Southern Mississippi

 I grew up just forty-two miles east of Ashland and after years of living "away," I was thrilled to find a professional home at Northland.
 Although my research often keeps me indoors, I spend much of my free time outdoors.
 In the summer I enjoy running, biking, paddle boarding, and golfing, and while summers in the north woods are second to none, I think it is our winters that make the greater Ashland area truly unique.
 By the time fall semester is upon us, I'm ready to start skiing, snowboarding, and snowshoeing.

 My area of expertise is international business and development.
 More specifically, my research focuses on the intersection of business and public policy.
-Although I possess a rather broad research background, my current agenda explores the impact of immigration on economic development, how immigration influences the business bottom line, and immigration's impact on organizational development.
+Although I possess a rather broad research background, my current agenda explores the impact of immigration on economic development, how immigration influences the business bottom line, and diversity's impact on organizational development.

 Aside from Northland's proximity to my hometown and family, Northland's mission speaks to me both professionally and personally.
 The emphasis on social responsibility in business makes our program and curriculum standout.
 Northland is helping change the business narrative to one that demonstrates how business can be a force for good, globally and in people's local communities.